gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isAttribute(obj: any): obj is IAttribute;

 // @public
+export function isAttributeLocator(obj: any): obj is IAttributeLocatorItem;

+// @public
+export function isAttributeSort(obj: any): obj is IAttributeSortItem;

+// @public
 export function isBucket(obj: any): obj is IBucket;

+// @public
+export function isInsight(obj: any): obj is IInsight;

 // @public
 export function isMeasure(obj: any): obj is IMeasure;